 There is also an element of surprise.
 As I said before, I selected a vase of hydroponic tulips where the flower petals weren’t showing yet.
 I had to wait on Mother Nature to reveal what color these tulips are.
 It’s a little extra surprise!

 I have to admit, I’m a little curious to try growing some more tulips hydroponically on my own.
 Just as a little experiment.
+There are no hydroponic tulip kits available, there are plenty of hydroponic gardens available.

 But for now, I have these beautiful flowers to enjoy.
 It’s like enjoying my own tulip festival at home.